czhaoca/school-cinema/README.md

-# National Elementary School IT Contest 2005 - School Cinema Website Archive
+# Elementary School IT Contest 2005 - School Cinema Website Archive
 Last edit: Mar 29, 2005

 This repository is a time capsule for the website created as an entry for the National IT Contest in 2005.
 The site served as a vibrant introduction to our school's cinema program, showcasing our history, achievements, and various artworks contributed by the students.